lac3/Decrypt/README.md

 ## Development Note

-This app is written in Swift using mostly [vibe coding](https://en.wikipedia.org/wiki/Vibe_coding) (experimental/iterative development).
+This app is written in Swift using mostly [vibe coding](https://en.wikipedia.org/wiki/Vibe_coding).
 While it works, some parts of the code might look a bit unconventional.
 The app uses [ObjectivePGP](https://github.com/krzyzanowskim/ObjectivePGP) for handling GPG encryption/decryption operations.

 ## Features